andrejro2/nocookie-youtube/README.md

 # nocookie-youtube
-this module converts youtube domain in iframe to youtube-nocookie domain -- CONFIGURATION --
+This module converts youtube domain in iframe to youtube-nocookie domain

+-- CONFIGURATION --

 * Go to your input formats (/admin/config/content/formats)